This club shall be known as Genryukan Aikido and is hereinafter referred to as the “Club”

 These will be as follows:

-(b) Mat fees (payable by both members and Visitors)
+(b) or Mat fees (payable by both members and Visitors)

 The mat fee shall be payable on each occasion of practice.